Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Experimental results and discussion

-Table\,\ref{table_result_dns} provides the metric performances of current SOTA SE algorithms on the DNS test set.
-Additionally, Fig.\,\ref{fig_scatter_bubble} shows the scatter-bubble distribution of PESQ with model parameters and FLOPs.
-It can be observed that current real-time SE algorithms such as RNNoise, NSNet, and DTLN, despite having extremely low parameters and FLOPs, still exhibit a large performance gap compared to high-complexity SE models.
+Table\,\ref{table_result_dns} provides the metric performances of current SOTA SE algorithms on the DNS test set, while Fig.\,\ref{fig_scatter_bubble} shows the scatter-bubble distribution of three metrics (PESQ, STOI, and SISNR) with model parameters and FLOPs.
+In addition, for lightweight real-time SE models, we report the real-time factor (RTF), which is directly related to inference speed.
+It can be observed that current real-time SE algorithms such as NSNet, DTLN and GTCRN, despite having extremely low parameters and FLOPs, still exhibit a obvious performance gap compared to high-complexity SE models.
+The recently proposed real-time method FastEnhancer-L effectively narrows the gap with non-real-time methods, but it still involves relatively high FLOPs and shows unsatisfactory performance in terms of SISNR.
 Models like FRCRN and FullSubNet+ have metric advantages, but their high parameter counts (\textgreater 5M) and FLOPs (\textgreater 10G) restrict edge-side applicability.
-The recently proposed SE model PrimeK-Net achieves substantial parameter reduction through targeted architectural design, but its 44.64G FLOPs still impose enormous deployment pressure.
-This paper applies intra-inter set distillation with time-frequency calibration (I\textsuperscript{2}S-TFCKD) to the student model DPDCRN-S, attaining competitive results across three metrics with low parameter count (0.6M) and computational complexity (2.4G FLOPs).
+This paper applies intra-inter set distillation with time-frequency calibration (I\textsuperscript{2}SRF-TFCKD) to the real-time student model DPDCRN-S, achieving competitive performances while maintaining a low parameter count (0.6M), low computational complexity (2.4G FLOPs), and fast inference speed (0.09 RTF).

-\subsection{Comparative Experiments on the L3DAS23 Benchmark}
+\subsection{Comparative experiments on the L3DAS23 benchmark}

-\subsubsection{Boxplot Analysis of Distillation Strategies}
+\subsubsection{Boxplot analysis of distillation strategies}

 Fig.\,\ref{fig_L3DAS_scatter} presents a boxplot comparison of representative metric results (PESQ and T1 Metric) for different distillation frameworks on the L3DAS23 validation and development sets.
-From the perspective of the mean value of the metrics, MSE still remains inferior to feature-based distillation strategies, indicating that the utilization of intermediate representation information is also crucial for multi-channel SE distillation.
-Among all distillation algorithms, the proposed I\textsuperscript{2}S-TFCKD method achieves the highest mean values across both metrics.
+Among all distillation algorithms, the proposed I\textsuperscript{2}SRF-TFCKD method achieves the highest mean values across both metrics.
 Compared with the second-highest performing UCLFWPKD, the proposed framework has advantages in both the average metric and the concentration degree of high values, further validating the positive contributions of intra-inter set knowledge flow and time-frequency cross-calibration to the overall distillation effect.

-\subsubsection{Metric comparison Across Models}
+\subsubsection{Metric comparison across models}